ThalesGroup/dke-service-setup/guide.md

 # Import the docker image from THALES and push it to your ACR resource
 ####
 cd ~/k8s
-# (optional)
-# If you received the zip-file 610-000693-002_SW_Docker_image_Luna_Key_Broker_for_Microsoft_DKE.zip
-# then you have to first unzip it and copy the actual tar ball with the image to the working directory.
+# Upload the CentOS-based Docker image from the Thales support portal to the current folder
-unzip 610-000693-002_SW_Docker_image_Luna_Key_Broker_for_Microsoft_DKE.zip
+unzip 610-000862-002_SW_Docker_Image_Luna_Key_Broker_for_Microsoft_DKE_centos7_v1.2.0.zip

 # Import the docker image to your local docker registry
-docker load -i luna-key-broker-for-dke_v1.1.tar
+docker load -i 610-000862-002_SW_Docker_Image_Luna_Key_Broker_for_Microsoft_DKE_centos7_v1.2.0/luna-key-broker-for-dke-centos7_v1.2.0.tar
 # Tag the docker image and push it to your ACR
-docker tag luna-key-broker-for-dke:v1.1 $ACR_NAME.azurecr.io/luna-key-broker-for-dke:v1.1
+docker tag luna-key-broker-for-dke-centos7:v1.2.0 $ACR_NAME.azurecr.io/luna-key-broker-for-dke-centos7:v1.2.0
-docker push $ACR_NAME.azurecr.io/luna-key-broker-for-dke:v1.1
+docker push $ACR_NAME.azurecr.io/luna-key-broker-for-dke-centos7:v1.2.0

 ####
 # Create kubernetes resources on AKS
 ####
 # Copy all resources/templates from this repository into your kubernetes directory
-cp ~/thales-dke-service-setup/dke-service/* .
+cp ~/dke-service-setup/dke-service/* .

 # Create a namespace for your dke service resources
 kubectl create namespace dke